cipherstash/sqltk/README.md

 This means that all of the information required to perform semantic analysis of the currently visited node will be available - avoiding the need for ad-hoc additional passes/traversals of the AST.

-## Composable Visitor Pipelines

-A Visitor implementation should maintain one piece of state to keep code modular, reusable, and easy to test.

-But analysing SQL is non-trivial and can require maintainence of a number of pieces of independent state.

-To make this manageable, `sqltk` provides the ability to compose multiple Visitors into a *pipeline*.

-State flows from root to leaf on calls to `Visitor::enter` - and conversely from leaf to root on calls to `Visitor::exit`.

-Any state published by a visitor is made available to visitors in the pipeline.

 ## Getting started

 This crate analyses the source of `sqlparser` in order to generate `Node` implementations.